 The Thief of Bagdad itself was a remake of the 1924 Douglas Fairbanks film of the same name.
-Fairbanks stars as a Ahmed, a thief that lives a rather leisurely existence and lives by the motto, "What I want, I take!"
+Fairbanks stars as a Ahmed, a thief who lives a leisurely existence and by the motto, "What I want, I take!"

 He becomes enamored with a princess and initially plans to kidnap her, but has a change of heart when he meets her in the flesh.
-They rest of the film centers around Ahmed under taking epic tasks to prove his worth to the princess.
-1924 version is a magnificent film that stills holds, despite being 90 years old.
-The Korda remakes takes the character of Ahmed and splits it up into two roles, the prince Ahmad and thief Abu.
+The rest of the film centers around Ahmed undertaking epic tasks to prove his worth to the princess.
+1924 version is a magnificent film that stills holds up, despite being 90 years old.
+The Korda remake takes the character of Ahmed and splits it up into two roles, the prince Ahmad and thief Abu.
 Just like in the original film, Ahmad becomes smitten with the princess and will do anything in his power to win her over, much to annoyance of his new found friend Abu, who just wants to go an adventure.

 Interestingly, Ahmad's arrest happens off screen.
 This happens a few times throughout the The Thief of Bagdad in which the audience is told a pivotal plot point rather than shown it.
-Later, the princess, appalled at the through of marrying Jaffar, dons a disguise and runs away.
+Later, the princess, appalled by the thought of marrying Jaffar, dons a disguise and runs away.
 We are told that she was captured by slave traders and sold in a slave market.
-She has been secretly bought by Jaffar, who then takes her to his palace and, quite inexplicably, the princess falls into a deep sleep that only Ahmad can wake her up from.
+She has been secretly bought by Jaffar, who then takes her to his palace.
+The princess has fallen into a deep sleep that only Ahmad can wake her up from.
 In most movies this plot point would take up a considerable amount of screen time, in The Thief of Bagdad it's mentioned only in passing.
 This may seem like lazy story telling, but it's actually a red herring, misleading the viewers into believing that the Ahmad/Princess love story is the central focus of the story, when in reality it's merely a subplot.
-The first half of The Thief of Bagdad is a great piece of misdirection, by making Ahmad the narrator we assure that he is the protagonist of the piece, while Abu is his scrappy but comical sidekick.
+The first half of The Thief of Bagdad is a great piece of misdirection, by making Ahmad the narrator we assume that he is the protagonist of the piece, while Abu is his scrappy but comical sidekick.
 We are convinced that Ahmad will eventually exact his revenge on Jaffar, while winning the love of the princess in the process.

 This is what Ahmad endures in the first half of the film (power point style):